Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-11.md

 ## Continue the D3 Tutorial

 Work through the [scales section](https://github.com/Tech-at-DU/d3-tutorial) of the D3 tutorial if you haven't already.
 Keep your own project dataset in mind as you go — you'll use scales in almost every chart you build.
+If you haven't settled on a dataset yet, see [lesson-09: Choosing a Dataset](./lesson-09.md#choosing-a-dataset).

 ## Additional Resources